readthedocs/readthedocs.org/docs/user/glossary.rst

 Glossary
 ========

+This page includes a number of terms that we use in our documentation, so that you have a reference for how we're using them.

 .. glossary::

    dashboard
       `Main page <https://readthedocs.org/dashboard>`_ where you can see all your projects with their build status and import a new project.

    Docs as Code
       A term used to describe the workflow of keeping documentation in a Git repository, along with source code.